rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Valid options are:

 *title*
-    String - the title of the label field *description*
+    String - the title of the label field.
+*description*
-    String - the text in the input field
+    String - the text in the input field.
 *required*
     Boolean - ``true`` or ``false`` to specify this input is required.
 Defaults to ``false``.
 Defaults to ``true``.
 *image*
-    String - URL to an image to use, if desired
+    String - URL to an image to use, if desired.

 app
 ^^^